SentinelDataHubOWC/documentation/new-component-step-by-step.md

 # Overview
 This short tutorial shows how to build components for OWC platform.
 You will create a simple OWC element integrating it in OWC web application.
+The technology involved are multiple.

+**Polymer**

+Polymer is an open-source library for creating web applications using web components, following Material Design principles.
+Polymer library is designed to make it easier and faster for developers to create great, reusable components for the modern web.
+Polymer is built on top of the web components standards and it helps developers in building their own custom elements.

+Polymer library provides a declarative syntax that makes it simpler to define custom elements.
+It adds features like templating, two-way data binding and property observation to help building powerful, reusable elements with less code.

+More information about Polymer library can be found at: https://www.polymer-project.org/1.0/docs/start/what-is-polymer.html

+**Bower**

+bower is package manager of web (html/css/js) dependencies for client side (browser).
+It simplifies developers' job downloading and managing all external libraries used by a web application.
+It's enough to include in your application a file, called bower.json, with the list of dependencies and the version to use.
+Node.js

+Node.js is is an open-source, cross-platform JavaScript runtime environment for developing tools and application.
+Node.js javascript interpreter is Google's V8.
+In the context of OWC, Node.js is required as Bower dependency.
+**Npm (Node Package Manager)**

+npm is the Node.js package manager, automatically included when Node.js is installed. npm manages installation of packages that are local dependencies of a particular project, resolving also, in one command, all the dependencies of a project.
+Gulp

+**Gulp**
+helps automation of time-consuming tasks in development workflow.
+It is a Node.js task manager used mainly for: - Minification and concatenation of Javascript and CSS files - CSS and Javascript preprocessing and validation - Image optimization - Unit testing

+The philosophy of gulp is code over configurations

+**OData**

+OData (Open Data Protocol) is a standard that defines a set of best practices for building and consuming RESTful APIs.
+OData RESTful APIs are easy to consume.
+The OData metadata, a machine-readable description of the data model of the APIs, enables the creation of powerful generic client proxies and tools.

 # Get set up
 Before to create and develop a new component, we will setup the development environment.
 This guide is for linux users, future cross-OS enviroments will be provided using docker.
 OWC is a web project based on javascript tools. npm is a task manager for nodejs modules and bower is the dependency manager for web projects.